-- Does it look good on mobile devices?
+- Having a mobile-friendly website is vital.
+Does the theme or template look good on mobile devices?

-- Are they compatible with the extensions you’re using?
+- Is it compatible with the extensions you’re using?

 - If you’re using a CMS, check the theme’s changelog.
 Is it regularly updated?
 If not, it may have performance or security issues.

-- Is there customer support to help you use the theme, such as documentation or ticket support?
+- Can customer support help you use the theme, such as documentation or ticket support?

-- Is it SEO-friendly?
+- Does it support you to create an SEO-friendly website?
 Choose a clean and lightweight theme to ensure the best possible performance and make it easy for search engines to crawl the site.